nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 We no longer need to provide the original `reads_ch` to the `GATK_HAPLOTYPECALLER` process, since the BAM file is now bundled (in the form of a symlink) into the channel output by `SAMTOOLS_INDEX`.

+As a result, we can simply delete that line.

 _Before:_

 ```groovy title="hello-gatk.nf"